 Our seed is coated with Nitro-Coat® Organic for Legumes inoculant, an OMRI-Listed® coating, click here for OMRI certificate. ②

 Clover may be planted from late winter through early fall.
 Seedlings are slow to establish and will benefit from a nurse crop of oats.
-If a crop of annual weeds comes up with your clover, all is not lost: keep the plot regularly mowed and by midseason the clover will have outcompeted the weeds.
-Most clovers are pre-inoculated and clay-coated with an OMRI-approved coating.
+If annual weeds come up with your clover, all is not lost: keep the plot regularly mowed and by midseason the clover will have outcompeted the weeds.